Learning from Imperfect Data: Robust Inference of Dynamic Systems using Simulation-based Generative Model: Methodological Details

 However, \cref{w_dist} cannot be directly applied to computational devices, as it requires searching over infinite-dimensional spaces (e.g., the $\sup$ operation).
 To address this, a suitable approximation of \cref{w_dist} are needed for practical implementation on computational devices.
 For this, we utilize the discriminator $D(\cdot;\theta_{D})$ in W-GAN, with a weights and biases $\theta_{D}$.
 We then alternatively use the following two loss functions---generator loss $L_{G}(\theta_{G},\theta_{D})$ and discriminator loss $L_{D}(\theta_{G},\theta_{D})$---instead of the \cref{w_dist}:

 where $\theta_{G} = (\theta_{G^{p}},\theta_{G^{e}})$.
-Here, the term $L_{e}$ of generator loss constrains the mean and variance of generated data noise $\mathbf{e}^{G}$ to improve the accuracy of the approximation task of $G^{e}$, as theoretically justified in SI Appendix Corollary 2.
+Here, the term $L_{e}$ of generator loss constrains the mean and variance of generated data noise $\mathbf{e}^{G}$ to improve the accuracy of the approximation task of $G^{e}$, as theoretically justified in Mathematical Analysis \cref{gan3}.
 The coefficient $\lambda_{e}$ is chosen to minimize the RMSE computed on the observable trajectories.

 The augmented data $\displaystyle \hat{Y}^{G}=\{(t_{j},\hat{y}_{n,i}^{G}(t_{j}))\}_{i \in I, j \in J}$ for calculating the gradient penalty (in the last term of $\displaystyle L_{D}(\theta_{G},\theta_{D})$) is defined as: